davidbrewer/xmonad-ubuntu-conf/README.md

 ### Checkout repository ###

 As your first step, you should check out this github repository or download an archive of the files.
-If you're still on Ubuntu 12.04, make sure to use the "precise" branch.
-The master branch is currently for 14.04.
+The master branch is currently for 16.04; there are separate branches for older LTS releases of Ubuntu.

 The contents of the repository should be placed in your home directory in a folder called ".xmonad".
 Note that if you have already installed xmonad, this directory will already exist!
 If you want to be able to revert to your existing configuration, you should rename this directory to something like ".xmonad-original".